tgdm/GW2-Build-Template/README.md

 # GW2-Build-Template
 A template for GW2 WvW builds hosted on GitHub.
+Here's an example of the one I made: [tgdm.github.io](https://tgdm.github.io/).

 #Getting Started
 Go here and set up a GitHub account and repository (it has step-by-step instructions): [pages.github](https://pages.github.com/)